 What we liked about it

-- The Archer C7 operates over both the 2.4GHz and 5GHz bands, ensuring amazing wireless performance.
+- The TP-Link AC1750 operates over both the 2.4GHz and 5GHz bands, ensuring amazing wireless performance.
 Simultaneous Dual Band offers you the flexibility of two dedicated networks with multiple times the bandwidth for your needs.

 - Simple tasks like sending e-mails or web browsing can be handled by the 2.4GHz band while bandwidth intensive tasks like online gaming or HD video streaming can be processed by the 5GHz band all at the same time.